-- The school works collaboratively with parents, so that children receive consistent messages about how to behave at home and at school - We explain the school rules at our introductory parents' meeting and within the behaviour policy, expecting parents to support the school in implementing these - We build a supportive dialogue between school and home and inform parents appropriately if we have concerns about their child's behaviour or welfare.
+The role of Parents/Carers/Guardians The role of the Headteacher The role of Teachers The role of Teaching Assistants/ Support Staff The school works collaboratively with parents, so that children receive consistent messages about how to behave at home and at school It is the responsibility of the head teacher to implement the school behaviour policy consistently throughout the school, and to report to governors, when Ensure the school behaviour and relationship policy and class rules are understood and enforced in their class, and that their class behaves in a Be aware of relevant and accepted expectations and reinforcing them We explain the school rules at our introductory parents' meeting and within the behaviour policy, expecting parents to support the requested, on the effectiveness of the policy.
+It is also the responsibility of the head teacher to ensure the health, safety and welfare of all children in the school. responsible manner during lesson time, break times and any time when representing the school Be consistent and fair when giving rewards and relevant and proportionate when using sanctions school in implementing these We build a supportive dialogue between school and home and inform parents appropriately if we The head teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting Have high expectations in terms of behaviour, and strive to ensure that all children work to the best of their ability Know the children as individuals, recognising their characters and taking this knowledge into account when working with them have concerns about their child's behaviour or welfare.
 If the school has to use reasonable sanctions, parents should support the actions of the school.
 If a parent has any concerns about the way their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Head Teacher.
 If their concern remains they should contact the Chair of Governors

-- Inform the school of any medical or social circumstance that might affect the behaviour of their child - · Inform the school of any concerns about their own child's behaviour - Keep in touch with their child's teacher both formally and informally so that their child's interests can be discussed whenever necessary - Support and co-operate with the school in implementing the behaviour policy - Respect the staff of the school and valuing their professional opinions - Promote positive attitudes towards school verbally or digitally - Provide a good example of behaviour
+Inform the school of any medical or social circumstance that might affect the behaviour of their child

-Role of the Head Teacher
+Inform the school of any concerns about their own child's behaviour

-It is the responsibility of the head teacher to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the head teacher to ensure the health, safety and welfare of all children in the school.
+Keep in touch with their child's teacher both formally and informally so that their child's interests can be discussed whenever necessary staff in their implementation of the policy.

-- The head teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy. - The head teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+The head teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the head teacher may permanently exclude a child.
 These actions are taken only after the school governors have been notified.